 Missy Higgins played her way into our hearts with her first number one album (The Sound of White) back in 2004.
 Since then her career highlights range from winning 7 ARIA Music Awards, taking the title for ‘Best Pop Release’ in 2004 (Scar) and having sold over one million units for her first three studio albums combined.

-On a personal level, Missy has recently become a mum to Samuel Arrow Lee (born in 2015) which is why it makes perfect sense that she headlines the upcoming family friendly event.
+On a personal level, Missy has recently become a mum to baby Samuel, which is why it makes perfect sense that she headlines the upcoming family friendly event.

 As soon as I heard about the idea behind Lost Lands I wanted to get on board.
 Now that I’m a mum I’m always looking for things to take Sammy to that I will enjoy as well, especially music!
 So this seemed perfect.

-Held over the weekend 29th – 30th October at Werribee Park, The Lost Land festival focuses on enjoyment for the whole family by immersing patrons in an experience that’s entertaining for all ages.
+Held over the final weekend in October at Werribee Park, The Lost Land festival focuses on enjoyment for the whole family by immersing patrons in an experience that’s entertaining for all ages.
 Think holidaying with your friends but in a Festival setting.
 With music, arts, food, interactive workshops, drinks, activities and more there is something that every Melbournian will thoroughly enjoy.
 And as it’s so close to the Melbourne CBD, it shouldn’t be missed.

 Candidly speaking of how she feels prior to performing in front of her hometown, even Missy admits to the occasional nerves.